exzvor/freedevopsworkspace/postgres/README.md

 28. Find the number of products ordered in every order having shipcountry France.
 List should have two columns: orderid and quantity of products.
 The list should also be in decending order by quantity of products.
 29. Find the orders handled by employee Robert King.
 List should include columns orderid and customer's name.
 The list should be in ascending order by names of customers.
 30. How many different customers Robert King has managed by handling orders?
+31. Find the customers whose orders Robert King has managed at least three times.
+32. Find the suppliers of every product.
+The list should have two columns: Supplier name and Product name.
+The list should also be in ascending order by supplier name.